vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 The OAM unitary test model encompasses parameters that define a specific type of OAM test to be performed.
 The YANG model includes a container named "oam-unitary-tests" that serves as a container for activating OAM unitary tests for network diagnosis procedures.
 Inside the container, there is a list called "oam-unitary-test" representing a list of specific OAM unitary tests.
 The list key is defined as "name", which provides a unique name for each test.
 Each OAM test in the list references a test type with its concrete parameters.
 The test types are out of the scope of this document.
 Moreover, each OAM unitary test has two temporal parameters: "period-of-time" and "recurrence".
 Both are imported from the "ietf-schedule" module from {{!I-D.ietf-netmod-schedule-yang}}. "period-of-time" identifies the period values that contain a precise period of time, while "recurrence" identifies the properties that contain a recurrence rule specification. "unitary-test-status" enumerates the state of the OAM unitary test.

-Each oam-unitary-test instance defined by this model is conceptually an instance of an Active or Hybrid OAM operation, since it triggers the generation or coordination of OAM packets.
+Each oam-unitary-test instance defined by this model is conceptually an instance of an active or hybrid OAM operation, since it triggers the generation or coordination of OAM packets.
 The YANG model allows such differentiation by referencing the underlying test type identity.

 {{oam-uni-test-tree-st}} shows the structure of OAM unitary test module: